silverbios/cs-mikrotik-bouncer-alt/README.md

 ## TODO

-- double chec if there is an error after adding addres, then if we try to update fw rule to new list - this is bad and bad
+- double check if there is an error after adding address, then if we try to update fw rule to new list - this is bad and bad
   - if change to new list then it may be truncated ( missing entries)
   - if we keep to old list then things can expire
-- periodically ask mikrotik for `ip firewall address-list count-only` and make metric from it?
+- periodically ask MikroTik for `ip firewall address-list count-only` and make metric from it?
 - add grafana dashboard
 - k8s manifests